 Benefits of Growing Cucumbers on Trellis

-- The biggest benefit of Growing Cucumbers on Trellis is – It prevents the wetting of foliage, which keeps the fungal infections at bay.
+- The biggest benefit of Growing Cucumbers on Trellis is – It prevents the wetting of foliage, which keeps fungal infections at bay.

-- Instead of covering the space on the ground, the plant will utilize the vertical space.
+- Instead of covering the space on the ground, the plant will utilize vertical space.

-- Better air circulation around the plant will keep it healthy and productive.
+- Growing Cucumbers on Trellis offers better air circulation around the plant will keep it healthy and productive.

 - Pest infestations can easily be observed and controlled.